-The log K{ow} of 4.19 is indicating that bioconcentration in aquatic organisms may occur.
-The few observed BCF values are of limited reliability, with most BCF values ranging from 150 up to 1700.
-Although of low reliability, in one study (Oliver and Niimi, 1983) a maximum BCF of 4100 was also reported, so a BCF of > 2000 can be derived as a realistic worst case estimate.
-This is also confirmed by the read-across approach, which indicates that all three trichlorobenzene isomers show a similar, high bioaccumulation potential, with 1,3,5-trichlorobenzene being potentially slightly more bioaccumulative than its structural analogues due to its higher log K{OW} .
+The log K{ow} of 4.05 is indicating that bioconcentration in aquatic organisms may occur.
+The few observed BCF values are of limited reliability.
+Most of the available BCF values range from 130 to 1860.
+Although of low reliability, in one study (Oliver and Niimi, 1983) a maximum BCF of 2600 was observed, so a BCF of > 2000 can be derived as a realistic worst case estimate.
+This is confirmed by the read-across approach, which indicates that all three trichlorobenzene isomers show a similar, high bioaccumulation potential.
 Hence, the variability of BCF can rather be attributed to the inherent variability of experimental studies (different fish species etc.) than to different inherent properties of these constitutional isomers.
-According to the read-across approach, 1,3,5-trichlorobenzene is expected to be slightly more bioaccumulative than 1,2,4-trichlorobenzene, for which a BCF of >2000 is assumed.
+According to the read-across approach,

+1,2,3-trichlorobenzene is as bioaccumulative as 1,2,4-trichlorobenzene, for which a BCF of >2000 was assumed.